 - Asian Family Support Services

-HACA rental assistance program: The City of Austin allocated $1.5 million in funding to the Housing Authority of the City of Austin for a rental assistance program which opened on May 4th and closed on May 6th.
-The assistance will serve around 1,000 households.
+HACA rental assistance program: CLOSED TO APPLICANTS.
+The City of Austin allocated $1.5 million in funding to the Housing Authority of the City of Austin for a rental assistance program which opened on May 4th and closed on May 6th.
+The assistance was supposed to serve around 1,000 households.
 The City received 10,738 applications for the assistance, from which 5,500 were deemed eligible for the assistance.

 April 21st: The Bexar County Commissioners Court allocated $4 million for a rental assistance fund called the Temporary Rental Assistance Measure (“TRAM”).
-The program will offer 1-3 months of rental assistance for households earning 100% AMI or less in Bexar County who do not reside in San Antonio and who can provide proof of unemployment (i.e., furlough, layoff or termination) or a material reduction of income due to COVID-19.
+The program offers 1-3 months of rental assistance for households earning 100% AMI or less in Bexar County who do not reside in San Antonio and who can provide proof of unemployment (i.e., furlough, layoff or termination) or a material reduction of income due to COVID-19.
+Bexar County residents can apply for the rent assistance at http://www.habctx.org/TRAM

-April 22nd: The Dallas City Council allocated $13.7 million in federal funding for rental and mortgage assistance for approximately 1,000 households impacted by COVID-19.
+In April, the Dallas City Council allocated $13.7 million in federal funding for rental and mortgage assistance for approximately 1,000 households impacted by COVID-19.
 The funding, which will be administered through four different programs, comes primarily from the federal HOME, CDBG, ESG, and HOWPA programs.
 The program received more than 16,000 applications on the first day it opened to the public.
+The program has reached capacity and is closed to new applicants.

 El Paso County

 June 1: El Paso County launched a $1 million rent relief program for tenants impacted by COVID-19.
-As of June 18, only $4550 in relief funds had been awarded to affected tenants.
+Here is a link to their application.

 May 19th: The Harris County Commissioners Court approved an additional $15 million for its COVID-19 relief fund, bringing the funding levels up to $30 million.
 The fund will provide $1,200-1,500 for eligible families and is estimated to help at least 20,000 households.